-Dr Léonie de Jonge, assistant professor of European Politics and Society at the Faculty of Arts of the University of Groningen, has been appointed as a member of the Young Academy (De Jonge Akademie).
+Dr Léonie de Jonge, assistant professor of European Politics and Society at the Faculty of Arts of the University of Groningen and member of the Agricola D&G theme, has been appointed as a member of the Young Academy (De Jonge Akademie).
 The Young Academy is a platform within the Royal Netherlands Academy of Arts and Sciences (KNAW) for early-career, world-class scientists and scholars with an innovative vision on science and scholarship and related policy.

 Political scientist Léonie de Jonge (1990) is an internationally renowned expert in the fields of political extremism and populism in Europe.
 She obtained her PhD from the University of Cambridge (United Kingdom) in 2019 for her research on the success and failure factors of radical right-wing populist parties.
 In her book, published in 2021, she answers the question of why these parties have been more successful in the Netherlands and Flanders than in Luxembourg and Wallonia.